► EAA Supports

-Spring is here again with lighter nights and warmer days.
-Springtime makes us feel better in general and can be more pleasant for eczema sufferers too with the temperatures being favourable – not too hot, not too cold.
+Spring is a feel-good time of year – not only does the Springtime make us feel better in general, but it can also be more pleasant for eczema sufferers too with the temperatures being favourable – not too hot, not too cold.

-Eczema suffers will know all too well that the itch is very real.
+Eczema sufferers will know all too well that the itch is very real.
 From the moment you wake up in the morning to putting out the lights at night, it’s a constant struggle to fight the urge to itch your inflammation away.
-The constants itch causes scratching which can result in a secondary infection.

-- Visit your Doctor or Dermatologist and obtain a topical steroid cream to help reduce inflammation and help manage itchiness – by reducing the inflammation of the skin you can lower your chances of getting a secondary infection that can be caused by scratching
+- Visit your GP or Dermatologist and obtain a topical steroid cream to assist in reducing inflammation and managing itchiness – by reducing the inflammation of the skin you can lower your chances of getting a secondary infection that can be caused by scratching

 - Take a daily probiotic – these can help boost your immune system to more effectively fight off infection caused by scratching